 General and administration expenses include office expenses (including bad debt, rent, cleaning and maintenance, utilities, and telephone), insurance, and bank charges.
-During the three months ended June 30, 2016, general and administration expenses decreased by \$10,927 to \$135,949 (2015 - \$146,876).
-The decrease was due primarily to cost savings implemented by management.
+During the three months ended September 30, 2016, general and administration expenses increased by \$81,029 to \$171,775 (2015 - \$90,746).
+The increase was due primarily toan increase in operating activity.
 General and administration expenses historically account for approximately 2% of our total revenue.
-During the current year the amount we have spent on our general and administrative costs has increased, however due to our decline in revenue the expense as a percentage of revenue has increased to 182%.
 As we experience growth in revenues, general and administration expenses are expected to decrease on a percentage of revenue basis.

-Consulting expenses for the three months ended June 30, 2016 increased by \$157,017 to \$203,515 (2015 - \$46,498).
-Historically, management shifts its labor requirements between, outside consultants, casual labor and inhouse management dependent upon availability and cost effectiveness of resources.
+Consulting expenses for the three months ended September 30, 2016 increased by \$218,841 to \$273,019 (2015 - \$54,178).
+Historically, management shifts its labor requirements between, outside consultants, casual labor and in-house management dependent upon availability and cost effectiveness of resources.
 During 2016 and 2015, the majority of our labor was derived from the use of outside consultants.
 Our compensation structure is comprised of both cash and equity of the Company.
 We intend to continue to compensate our consultants with equity of the Company into 2016 until such time our revenues provide sufficient cash flows to cover these expenses.
 The launch of our Genstrip 50 product in March 2013 required substantial adding of resources.
 The company decided to add temporary consulting talent rather than hiring and educating its own talent.
 We have more recently begun replacing our consultants with alliances with industry independent contractors.

-Professional fees include accounting services, legal fees and regulatory reporting compliance decreased \$180,276 to \$107,390 (2015 - \$287,666).
-The 2015 costs are primarily from legal fees incurred in connection with our current litigation wherein we engaged additional legal counsel to assist in the review of potential new sales/distributing agreements as well as to review general corporate matters.
-We anticipate our legal fees to continue to decline in 2016.
+Professional fees include accounting services, legal fees and regulatory reporting compliance increased \$477,947 to \$581,862 (2015 - \$103,915).
+The 2016 costs are primarily from legal fees incurred in connection with our current litigation wherein we engaged additional legal counsel to assist in the review of potential new sales and distributing agreements as well as to review general corporate matters.
+We anticipate our legal fees to continue in 2016.